 What Is Pitched Roof?

-Pitched roof is made from timber, structural steel, RCC, prestressed concrete.
+A pitched roof is made from timber, structural steel, RCC, and prestressed concrete.
 Pitched roof is the only roof used in hilly areas and where subjected to extreme winds, rains, and snowfalls.
 It is also used for roofing large spanned structures like factory buildings, warehouses, workshops, etc.

 Types Of Pitched Roof

 The different types of pitched roofs are as follows:

 - Couple-close roof

 - Collar roof

 - Queen post truss

 - Mansard roof